lkldev/TooInstance_Public/README.md

     - Create a New Run of the TooInstance (that has been created before)
       - Given Input Parameters and Arguments in the form of json format/file (eg. {"-O", "output.txt", "-U": { "0": {"S": "url"}, "1": {"S" : "quality"}})
       - You can check out more examples at our "How To create New Run" Page (To be implemented in Milestone 3)
+    - Trigger running of Tool in Docker with the fed input arguments
 4. List the Run Outputs corresponding to the specific TooInstance
+    - Displaying Inputs used for that run, status and Output in the form of a file download